Top 10 WWE Underdog Stories

 I have nothing positive to say about Rey Mysterio’s underdog story, so here’s a picture of a puppy so you don’t feel like you’ve wasted your time:

 Not your standard underdog story.
-In this version, Jeff Hardy is given both the underdog story and the redemption story as WWE heel wrestlers would bring up Jeff Hardy’s former drug addictions and how he just doesn’t belong to make people sympathize with someone who couldn’t stop doing drugs.
+In this version, Jeff Hardy is given both the underdog story and the redemption story as WWE heel wrestlers would bring up Jeff Hardy’s former drug addictions and his visits to alcohol rehab in tampa shows how he just doesn’t belong to make people sympathize with someone who couldn’t stop doing drugs.
+It is important to recognise this problem early and they must be admitted to places like inpatient rehab orlando for help.
 Ah, our hero.
 The problem is that Jeff Hardy would repeatedly relapse and prove them all right.
 It had gotten bad enough that Jeff once competed in a TNA world title match high as, well, Jeff Hardy.
 It had gotten bad enough that Eric Bischoff had to randomly appear out of character just before the bell rang so that he could whisper to Sting to end the match as quickly as possible and go home.
 Sting was visibly pissed, and Jeff visibly pissed himself.
 Okay, not really, but probably.

 Zach Gowen was a one-legged man in an asskicking contest, literally.
 He was even aligned with Hulk Hogan one time, which technically gives him 3 extra legs.
 Except, it was actually Mr. America who was secrectly Hulk Hogan so just Hulk Hogan, really.
 He would get some wins over some big names while the commentators would flip out about how a one-legged man shouldn’t be able to beat the normies.
 It all contradicted the overall moral of their story, which is that handicap people can succeed, too.
 Sure, they can succeed in the WWE, as long as they’re fine with being made fun of the entire time.
 So, there you go, kids.
 Handicap people are people too.
 Hilarious people and you should lose your shit when they do something because its silly when they do.
 Don’t forget to be a star.